mckarov26/Project-Examples/README.md

+# Project Examples

-# Shopping-List-Example
+## Shopping-List-Example (Exercise 1)

-This is an Actice Learning made by MDN and will be save for future references.
+ - This is an Actice Learning made by MDN and will be save for future references.